 This list from above is going to go through a transformation in the nearest future.
-The National Outsourcing Association have done a research campaign that uncovers the direction modern outsourcing will take in 2020+.
+The National Outsourcing Association have done a research campaign that uncovers the direction modern outsourcing will take in 2020 and beyond.

 In general, the expected IT outsourcing trends are:

 Both outsourcing clients and outsourcing providers were asked for the reasons to outsource.
 35% answered that cost saving is the most important.
 23% said it was improved customer experience.